 Is the floor still too high for you to create your own ideas?
 Not sure where to even start?
 I’ll lower your floor (😉) by providing more specific examples below:

-- Problems where you can tell kids, “Find me three more ways of doing it” or “Find 15 different answers.”
+- Look for problems where you can tell kids, “Find me three more ways of doing it” or “Find 15 different answers.”
 Here’s an article on this.

 - Write divergent – not just convergent – questions.